julienhourt/My-Portfolio/Python/README.md

 ## PYTHON
-Please find in this folder a selection of my python projects. <br><br>
+Please find here a selection of my python projects. <br><br>

-Thank you !
+- Chocolate Project which is a personnal project.
+(Jupyter Notebook)

+Projects are incoming...